Tower of Love

 Historically, chili peppers have been used by multiple cultures not only as an aphrodisiac, but as an anesthetic.
 With the power to raise body temperature as well as cause lips swell to a kissable plump pout, the effects of eating red hot chili peppers can telegraph the visual cues of a sexual flush.

 This sexy physical attribute can put a lover’s mind in the mood with as little as one delicious glance.
-Most famously, chili pepper was used to fortify the chocolate drink that the great ruler Montezuma consumed to make his tongue dance and his pulse quicken in preparation for his daily visit to his beautiful concubines.
+According to legend, chili pepper was used to fortify the chocolate drink that the great ruler Montezuma consumed to make his tongue dance and his pulse quicken in preparation for his daily visit to his beautiful concubines.

 Of interest to people looking to use food in seduction, a study by Dr. Alan Hirsch found that the scent of cucumbers, in combination with black licorice, is extremely arousing to women.